forter/kibana/README.md

-# Kibana

-__NOTE__: You have reached the Kibana 3 repository.
+# Kibana 3 Forever
-Kibana 3 is a completely new version of Kibana written entirely in HTML and Javascript.
-You can find the Kibana 2 repository at [https://github.com/rashidkpc/Kibana](https://github.com/rashidkpc/Kibana)

-More information about Kibana 3 can be found at [http://www.elasticsearch.org/overview/kibana/](http://www.elasticsearch.org/overview/kibana/)
+This is a Kibana 3 fork that is kept up to date and maintained by us @ Forter.

+While Kibana 3 was discontinued in favor of the superb Kibana 4, some things we do with Kibana 3 are just not possible to do with Kibana 4.
+This is where we maintain our copy of Kibana 3 that we are using via a proxy server on top of Elasticsearch 2.x (which we will release separately as OSS soon).

 ## Overview